Do you want to start an online business?

 So, again, I stopped working on that idea and looked around for the next one.

-My third attempt: Facebook ads consulting
+My third attempt: Digital advertising consulting

-Fortunately, I happened to come across a Facebook group for entrepreneurs.
+But that’s when I happened to come across a Facebook group for entrepreneurs.

 And while scrolling through the posts, it hit me just how many entrepreneurs were looking for help with Facebook ads.